Detroit Diesel DD13 — 12.8L Inline-6

 Not sure which product fits your DD13?

-The AMSOIL heavy-duty product lookup cross-references your engine make, model, year, and emissions tier to return the exact product and part number for your application.
+Use the AMSOIL heavy-duty lookup to cross-reference your engine make, model, year, and emissions tier.

 Use the AMSOIL Heavy-Duty Lookup →